 Ireland has made history at the European Dressage Championships in Rotterdam, the Netherlands, as the “girls in green” secured the nation’s first dressage place at an Olympic Games.

-This was the first time Ireland have fielded a full dressage team at any championships and the pressure was on for the team of Judy Reynolds, Kate Dwyer, Heike Holstein and Anna Merveldt to qualify for Tokyo 2020, with three team spots on offer at these championships.
+This was only the second time Ireland have fielded a full dressage team at any championships and the pressure was on for the team of Judy Reynolds, Kate Dwyer, Heike Holstein and Anna Merveldt to qualify for Tokyo 2020, with three team spots on offer at these championships.
 While Denmark was widely expected to snap up one place, there were a host of nations hustling for the remaining two, including Portugal, France, Russia, Austria, Finland and Belgium.

 However, a personal best and new Irish grand prix record for the final Irish combination, Judy and the 17-year-old Jazz x Ferro gelding Vancouver K, helped the team to finish seventh and claim a coveted ticket, with Denmark and Portugal also booking their place in Tokyo, finishing fifth and eighth respectively.